apoorvathakre123/Words_Counter/README.md

 # Words_Counter
-This Project is a simple Words and characters counter application built using HTML,CSS and JavaScript.
-It provide users with a convenient tool for measuring words and character in the sentence or paragraph.
+This project is designed to build a word counter application using HTML, CSS, and JavaScript.
+It provides users with a convenient tool for measuring words and characters in a sentence or paragraph.